centminmod/upcloud-terraform/readme.md

 }
 ```

-Then creating a `20USD` plan Upcloud server
+Then creating a `20USD` plan Upcloud server.
+You can also add `-var hostname="host.domain.com"` to change the desired hostname.

 ```
 terraform plan -var plan="20USD"